Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 to 1,6 millions of data points (available at https://www.polychoron.fr/static/longer_complex.log.xz) after slightly more than a week-end of computation.

-In order to try to reduce the noise induced by the operating system scheduler, the compilation process was run with `OPAMJOBS=1`.
+In order to try to reduce the noise induced by the operating system scheduler, the compilation process is run with `OPAMJOBS=1`.
 Similarly, the compilation process was isolated as much as possible from the other process using the `cset` Linux utility to reserve one full physical core to the opam processes.